This 100% online course will be a clear starting point for anyone who wishes to write for children and young adults, but doesn’t know where to begin.

 If you will be redeeming a CraftCourses gift voucher on this course, the voucher code must be provided at the point of booking.

-Ten weeks of quality tuition with an experienced tutor.
+Ten weeks of quality online tuition with an experienced tutor.

 Certificate of attendance upon completion.